Scared To Have A Baby Right Now? You Must Not Be Rich

 Advertisement

-There are certainly upsides for pregnant people who are able to work part-time, like Nemett, or even from home, as well as for parents who can afford childcare.
-But in the long term, Schwandt said, this inequity could contribute to already-existing structural inequality and systemic racism, both of which the pandemic has already exacerbated.
+There are certainly upsides for pregnant people who are able to work part-time, like Nemett, or even from home.
+But in the long term, Schwandt said, this inequity could contribute to existing structural inequality and systemic racism, both of which the pandemic has already exacerbated.
 “Babies in a ‘normal’ recession become [on average] whiter, unfortunately, because economic disadvantage is strongly tied to race in the U.S.,” said Schwandt.
 “These distorting impacts are probably even more dramatic this time around.”
 Plus, unlike in a typical recession, we’re seeing a stronger imbalance of who is affected across industries because of the logistical differences between work-from-home jobs and jobs that require people to be physically on-site, like those in the service industry.

-But the reproductive choices of many of those who do work from home have been affected by the economic downturn, too — in part because there is a stigma at some companies against remote workers, despite the fact that staying home is safer during the pandemic.
-Jen*, 35, told Refinery29 she was laid off shortly after the pandemic started and she began working remotely.
+But the reproductive choices of many of those who do work from home have been affected by the economic downturn, too — in part because there is a stigma at some companies against remote workers, despite the fact that staying home is safer right now.

 Advertisement

-At that time, Jen and her husband were set on having a third child — they currently have two small children — but now, she said this prospect is looking more and more impossible.
+Jen*, 35, told Refinery29 she was laid off shortly after the pandemic started and she began working remotely.
+At that time, she and her husband were set on having a third child — they currently have two small children — but now, she said this prospect is looking more and more impossible.
 Jen has been unemployed for 10 months, feeling increasingly hopeless with each job interview that doesn’t go anywhere.
 Money is already tight in her family, so unless she gets another job soon, having a third child will take a huge financial toll.
 She’s had to cut a lot of corners.
 “For my kids’ birthdays now, we don’t do gifts — everybody just gets one little trinket from the front of Target, that's like $3 or whatever,” and long-wished-for home-renovation projects are on hold, she said.
 She describes often feeling frustrated by the uncertainty of the experience.
 “It doesn’t really feel like my choice that this delay is happening, it feels forced on me and that’s frustrating.”

-For some women who got pregnant before the pandemic and have given birth during it, staying home has proved to be a big advantage.
+For some people who got pregnant before the pandemic and have given birth during it, staying home has proved to be a big advantage.

 Anita Patel, MD, 38, a pediatric critical care doctor and professor in the D.C. area, had her daughter Sita after IVF treatments in April 2020.
 While she experienced many difficulties — a last-minute emergency C-section, postpartum anxiety and depression — she says she feels lucky because she both gets to work from home and has a part-time nanny.